This course is open for applications.

 For further advice on acceptable BTEC units please email Admissions@uwe.ac.uk

-- Access: Achievement of the Access to HE Diploma, to include 15 level 3 credits at distinction in Biology, Human Biology or PE and an additional 15 credits at merit in another subject.
+- Access: Achievement of the Access to HE Diploma; to include 30 level 3 credits at merit, of which 15 credits must be in Biology, Human Biology or PE or a related subject.

 - Baccalaureate IB: A minimum grade of 5 in higher level Biology, Human Biology or PE.